-The restraint coordinator is the clinical manager.
-There are no restraints used.
-Maintaining a restraint-free environment is included as part of the education and training plan.
+The restraint policy confirms a philosophy to work towards minimising restraint.
+The restraint coordinator is a registered nurse.
+There were two residents using restraint.
 The service considers least restrictive practices, implementing de-escalation and support techniques and alternative interventions, and would only use an approved restraint as the last resort.
+Staff monitor and report restraint related adverse events while restraint is in use.
+Regular quality review of restraint processes occurs.